Top Page: Action Group, Go to Sub Page

 1.Right-click any of the four table-body-row labels and select Control Actions for OnLabelClicked.

-2.In the Actions dialog that appears, in the left-hand pane, click the Manage button of Action Groups.
+2.In the Actions dialog that appears, in the right-hand Action Groups pane, click the Add a Group button.

 4.Click the Additional Dialog button of Show Orders to display the Action Groups dialog (screenshot below).